 Education and Social Work Menu

-Wel Me7 Yews Centre for Indigenizing Higher Education
+Wel Me7 Yews Network for Indigenizing Higher Education

-The Wel Me7 Yews Centre for Indigenizing Higher Education, based at Thompson Rivers University (TRU) supports work guided by a diverse network of Indigenous and non-Indigenous Advisory Council members.
+The Wel Me7 Yews Network for Indigenizing Higher Education, based at Thompson Rivers University (TRU) supports work guided by a diverse network of Indigenous and non-Indigenous Advisory Council members.

-In 2018, Secwepemc Elder Mike Arnouse, of the Adams Lake Indian Band, gifted the Centre the name Wel Me7 Yews which means “The Way It’s Always Been” to reflect the many people who come together to guide the work of the Centre.
-The Centre is located on the unceded and occupied territory of the Secwepemc people, who have thrived here since time immemorial.
+In 2018, Secwepemc Elder Mike Arnouse, of the Adams Lake Indian Band, gifted the Network the name Wel Me7 Yews which means “The Way It’s Always Been” to reflect the many people who come together to guide the work of the Network.
+The Network is located on the unceded and occupied territory of the Secwepemc people, who have thrived here since time immemorial.
 We recognize that these lands have always been a place of learning, and continues to be.
-Our foundational principle governing the Centre’s research work is to begin from a place of invitation from Indigenous nations, communities, agencies, coalitions and individuals about matters of importance to them.
+Our foundational principle governing the Network’s research work is to begin from a place of invitation from Indigenous nations, communities, agencies, coalitions and individuals about matters of importance to them.